p182/chesser/README.md

-# Wlecome to Cheseer source code! #
+# Wlecome to Chesser source code! #

 Chesser is a free open source android multiplayer chess game, designed to be simple and fun to use!